iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Life is but one dream flowing into another.
+> Life is ten percent what you experience and ninety percent how you respond to it.
 >
-> — Ming-Dao Deng
+> — Unknown

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->